jfrog/frogbot/docs/install-github.md

           // JF_FAIL= "FALSE"

           // [Optional, default: "TRUE"]
           // Relative path to a Pip requirements.txt file.
-If not set, the python project's dependencies are determined and scanned using the project setup.py file.
+If not set, the Python project's dependencies are determined and scanned using the project setup.py file.
           // JF_REQUIREMENTS_FILE= ""

           // [Optional, Default: "TRUE"]